 Carmine is a tiny city located in the state of Texas.
 With a population of 243 people and just one neighborhood, Carmine is the 1003rd largest community in Texas.
-Much of the housing stock in Carmine was built prior to World War II, making it one of the older and more historic cities in the country.
+Carmine has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Carmine home prices are not only among the most expensive in Texas, but Carmine real estate also consistently ranks among the most expensive in America.

-Carmine is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Carmine isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Carmine are a mix of both white- and blue-collar jobs.
 Overall, Carmine is a city of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Carmine who work in office and administrative support (23.94%), sales jobs (14.08%), and management occupations (12.68%).

-The citizens of Carmine are slightly better educated than the national average of 21.84% for all cities and towns, with 24.40% of adults in Carmine having a bachelor's degree or advanced degree.
+The education level of Carmine citizens is a little higher than the average for US cities and towns: 24.40% of adults in Carmine have at least a bachelor's degree.

 The per capita income in Carmine in 2022 was $27,729, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,916 for a family of four.
 However, Carmine contains both very wealthy and poor people as well.